GiftXXVI/DSA_Problems_vs_Algorithms/problem_2_rotated_arr.md

 ## Space Complexity

 The algorithm utilizes recursion.
 Thus the amount of space used will depend on the number of recursive calls(which determines the number of stack frames created).
-Thus, the space complexity of the algorithm is also O(log(n)) - as half the possible results are eliminated with each recursive call (also eliminating half of the possible future calls).
+Thus, the space complexity of the algorithm is also O(log(n)) - as half the possible results are eliminated with each recursive call (also eliminating half of the possible function calls).